CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Containers/Container_Creation_Guide.md

 Inside of this pretend repository there is a directory named `dockerfiles` containing the Dockerfile we made above.
 In the root of the repository in the test file, `test_mock_tests.py`.

 The following is an abbreviated version of the configuration file for our test repository.
-The most important stanza to look at for this guide are:
+The most important stanzas to look at for this guide are:

 - `build_root`
   - The image defined in this stanza is the image that will be used in the container that actually builds your test image.